 It is a serene experience with the odd chatter in the background unless, of course, you get on with groups of kids, so be sure to ask which flights are free from school outings.

-Book a flight at the BA i360 website.
+For more options and book a flight visit the BA i360 website.